wyp4032/badminton-reservations/README.md

 # badminton-fronted
- frontend repo for badminton project
+ frontend repo for badminton project it retrieves and present reservations on a page